-Isaiah Mays (1858-1925) was one of only two African American soldiers to receive the Medal of Honor during the "Indian Wars" of the late 19th century.
+Isaiah Mays (1858-1925) was one of 18 African American soldiers to earn the Medal of Honor during the "Indian Wars" of the late 19th century.

 Mays was born into slavery in Carters Bridge, Virginia, moving to Ohio after he was emancipated in 1865.
 He joined the U.S. Army in 1881, and by 1889 had attained the rank of corporal in Company B of the 24th Infantry Regiment, stationed in the Arizona Territory.
 The 24th was one of the famous "Buffalo Soldier" all-African American units that served on the western frontier of the United States and fought in numerous conflicts against Native American tribes who were resisting U.S. encroachment onto their lands.
 (Sources offer different explanations of the nickname “Buffalo Soldiers,” but it was likely the name that Native American warriors gave to the black soldiers they fought or encountered in the West.)